Frasier Crane: Creation and casting

 The character Frasier Crane was created in the third season of Cheers (1984–1985) by series creators Glen and Les Charles as Diane Chambers's (Shelley Long) "romantic and intellectual ideal" following her breakup with Sam Malone (Ted Danson).
 Not only Sam Malone's rival and opposite, Frasier Crane was also part of the love triangle, "a different form of the Sam-Diane relationship," said Glen Charles.
 The show's writers initially conceived the character as "the role Ralph Bellamy used to play in Cary Grant movies — the guy the lady falls in love with, but is not real.
 You just know he doesn't have the sexual dynamism Grant does."

-John Lithgow was originally chosen by Cheers producers for the role, but turned it down.
+John Lithgow was originally chosen by Cheers producers for the role, but turned it down as he felt that TV would down his dignity.
 Grammer believed that he had failed the audition because no one laughed, but was chosen because of the quality of his performance with Danson.
-Frasier was supposed to only appear on a few episodes before Diane left him, but Grammer's performance was praised by series executives, leading to an extended role in the series.
+Frasier was supposed to appear only on a few episodes before Diane left him, but Grammer's performance was praised by series executives, leading to an extended role in the series.
 His character was not universally popular, however, for coming between Sam and Diane; a viewer approached Grammer asking "Are you that pin dick that plays Frasier?", and the show received fan mail denouncing Grammer.

 Role in Cheers

-Frasier Crane, an alumnus of Harvard University, Harvard Medical School, and Oxford University, debuted in the two-part episode "Rebound" (1984), the premiere of Cheers season three (1984–85), as a psychiatrist to help bartender Sam Malone recover from a brief return to alcoholism and also cope with his breakup from Diane Chambers.
-Also Diane's fiancé throughout the third season, he and Diane are supposed to wed in Italy in "Rescue Me" (1985), the finale of season three.
+Frasier Crane, an alumnus of Harvard College, Harvard Medical School, and Oxford University, debuted in the two-part episode "Rebound" (1984), the premiere of Cheers season three (1984–85), as a psychiatrist to help bartender Sam Malone recover from a brief return to alcoholism and also cope with his breakup from Diane Chambers.

+As Diane's fiancé throughout the third season, he and Diane are supposed to wed in Italy in "Rescue Me" (1985), the finale of season three.
 However, in "Birth, Death, Love, and Rice" (1985), the premiere of season four (1985–86), Frasier enters the bar and tells Sam that he was jilted by Diane at the altar in Europe.
-A despondent Frasier, who gave up his practice to go to Europe, loses his job lecturing at a university in Europe.
+A despondent Frasier, who had given up his practice to go to Europe, loses his job lecturing at a university in Europe.

 Later in season four, he begins to regularly attend Cheers for drinks and finds himself depending more and more on alcohol.
-In "The Triangle" (1986), Sam feigns symptoms of depression, planned by Diane, to help Frasier recover from alcoholism and regain his own self-confidence.
+In "The Triangle" (1986), Sam feigns symptoms of depression, planned by Diane, to help Frasier recover from alcoholism and regain his self-confidence.
 This leads Frasier to conclude that Sam's symptoms indicate his love for Diane.
-However, upon arrival Frasier sees Sam and Diane arguing in the bar office, Sam admits the whole plan.
+However, upon arrival, Frasier sees Sam and Diane arguing in the bar office, and Sam admits the whole plan.
 Furious, Frasier declares himself to be sober, refuses to be a part of their relationship, and vows to practice psychiatry again.